Dax McGill

-Dax McGill is a current female professional surfer from the Hawaiian island of Qahu.
+Dax McGill is a current female professional surfer from the Hawaiian island of Oahu.
 She has a QS ranking of 74th in the world by the Association of Surfing Professionals for 2014.
 She has a younger brother, Finn McGill, who is currently a junior professional surfer.
 She has several sponsors including T&C Hawaii, Volcom, and Electric.

 In November 2014, she participated, and won the WQS Pichilemu Woman Pro 2014, held at Punta de Lobos beach, Pichilemu.